anachronic/blog/sources/articles/away-from-kubernetes.md

 if you hope to grow a business.

 But I'm not.
 I'm running some random services for me and my family.
-Wouldn't it be better (and simpler, for that matter) that I took advantage or the storage **that's already there** in my VM?.
+Wouldn't it be better (and simpler, for that matter) that I took advantage of the storage **that's already there** in my VM?.
 So yeah, I wanted to run my service with sqlite.
 In the end I couldn't.